 05 – Brooklyn Bridge

-The iconic Brooklyn Bridge has an interesting history behind its construction, and its original designer John Roebling spent almost 15 years convincing the city council to let him realise his dream of building the world’s longest suspension bridge.
+The iconic Brooklyn Bridge has an interesting history behind its construction.
+Its original designer John Roebling spent almost 15 years convincing the city council to let him realise his dream of building the world’s longest suspension bridge.
 Unfortunately, Roebling died before construction could begin so his son Washington Roebling took responsibility until he too became ill, and the bridge was eventually completed by Washington’s wife Emily.

 04 – Helix Bridge, Marina Bay area, Singapore